GnsP/ghournal/README.md

 5. The REST like API should be usable with Angular and similar frontend frameworks for Single Page Apps.
 6. The tool must be lightweight and flexible.
 7. The primary target for hosting is github-pages.
+8. The posts should be written in markdown for ease of use.

 Hence, based on these requirements, I decided to build a new blog management system.
 As we can see from the requirements, it's intended to be used by developers who